 Nearly half of American adults experience chronic fatigue.
 While it may be easy to blame this phenomenon on our busy lives, feeling run down all the time is often a symptom of an underlying health condition.

 If you’re stuck on blah and none of the lifestyle changes you’ve implemented seem to help, you may need to include a doctor’s visit on your self-care checklist.
 A routine blood panel can check for vitamin deficiencies, food intolerances, or other hard-to-diagnose conditions.
+If you then discover you are deficient in something, you can then seek things that can help boost the levels of whatever it is you are lacking; for example, if you are deficient in iron, you may then wish to explore a resource like this article over on The Nutrition Insider to find a supplement you could try to see if that makes a difference.

 If you’ve been experiencing sexual dysfunction, pain, or low libido, it may be a side effect of an undiagnosed infection.
 Ask for a thorough well-woman exam that includes a resistance test for mycoplasma genitalium and pelvic exam.
 If you need medical treatment, you will notice a massive improvement in your quality of life once the curative effects kick in.